ElPresedente/gumbo-query/README.md

+Fork of qumbo-query to make it work with vcpkg in a proper way.
+Requeres gumbo in vcpkg manifest.

+# original description
 # gumbo-query
 A C++ library that provides jQuery-like selectors for Google's Gumbo-Parser.

 Selector engine is an implementation based on [cascadia](https://github.com/andybalholm/cascadia).